Dharengo/SpriterDotNetMecanim/README.md

 -(re)Import your .scml file
 -Use the created AnimatorController as you normally would in a Unity project
 -You can alter the transition duration of all animations globally by editing that property in the AnimatorAssist component
+-You can also specify transition durations for individual transitions through the AnimatorRelay behaviours within the animation states